Your Genre Questions

 BACKGROUND INFO: I have finally accepted that -- in my series of Christian novels -- I must let the reader know in the first page or so of each title …

 Question: There are lots of books out there today, some are "teen books" written for teens and some are more for adults...
-My question is, what makes …
+My question is, what is …

 About LGBT as a genre...